-In addition to his teaching and research duties at the Simon School, he is a research associate with the Centre for Competition Policy at the School of Management, University of East Anglia (Norwich, U.K.).

-In addition, Shaffer is the director of the Center for Pricing at the Simon School.
+In addition to his teaching and research duties at the Simon School, Shaffer has an appointment in the School of Management at the University of East Anglia (Norwich, UK).
+He is also the founder of the Center for Pricing.

-B.A. (high honors), Economics and Mathematics, Swarthmore College M.A., Economics, Princeton University Ph.D., Economics, Princeton University
+BA (high honors), Economics and Mathematics, Swarthmore College MA, Economics, Princeton University PhD, Economics, Princeton University